|

 March 19, 2026

 Veronica M. Jones Rutgers Cooperative Extension of Essex County Join us for a rejuvenating webinar focused on seasonal self-care strategies to help you feel grounded, energized, and resilient this spring.
-Whether you're looking to boost your immunity, revamp your nutrition, manage stress, or simply feel more energized, this session will offer simple, proven strategies to help you thrive. |
+Whether you're looking to boost your energy, revamp your nutrition, manage stress, or simply improve your outlook, this session will offer simple, proven strategies to help you thrive.
+Join us for some Spring Cleaning for the Soul! |

 |